Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 as normal.

 [Sparrows](../../stores/air_to_air/aim_7.md) can be fired without tracking the target.
-Instead, the pilot must position the target on the gunsight pipper and the WSO can select an appropriate [aspect setting](interface.md#aspect).
+If that is the case, the pilot must position the target on the gunsight pipper and the WSO can select an appropriate [aspect setting](interface.md#aspect).
 The Sparrow can now be fired.